kenanwright1988/MS3/testing.md

 - I want to be able to easily sort and search for a specific recipe.

 ### Action
-Type the name of a recipe, nationality, cooking time or difficulty in the search bar and click search or hit enter
+Type the name of a recipe, nationality, cooking time or difficulty in the search bar and click search or hit enter.
+The user can also click a list of predefined filters in the filter area

 ### Expectation
 The page will return the desired results on the recipes page.
 If no results were found the user will be prompted that there were no matching recipes based on their criteria.
 If search is clicked or enter is pressed with an empty field the user will be prompted to enter text.
+If the user clicked on of the filters the results should be returned based on that filter, paginated if need be.

 ### Result
 The searched query is returned on the recipes page using pagination to seperate the results in groups of 3 only if there are more then 3 results.
 If the search did not have any results the user is shown a flash message saying that their query returned no results.
 The flash message also shows the name of the searched term and the amount of results if any.If no text was entered in the search bar the user will be prompted to enter text.
+When a filter button is clicked the user is shown a list of the relevant recipes paginated as needed.

 #### If search returns results
 <img src="https://res.cloudinary.com/dyxe4g62g/image/upload/v1618912281/images/albums/MS3/Testing/search-true_qr2wfx.png" width="250"/>